 Things are moving along in the basement.
 We decided to use a bench-footing technique to gain more headroom.
 For those of you unfamiliar with the term, “bench-footing” is similar to “underpinning” which are both basically just fancy pants construction words for the process of lowering the basement floor.
 A house’s foundation is tricky business.
 You can’t simply dig down a basement floor without reinforcing the structure because the weight of the house would cause the foundation walls to slide inwards and crack the walls above.
 Yikes!
+We also want to make sure our new basement was watertight and we didn’t have any issues with damp.
+At our old house, we had to get waterproofing contractors annapolis in to make sure the water didn’t damage the house’s foundations!

 Here’s a diagram that shows how a new ‘bench-footing’ style foundation is created off of the existing footing to lower the floor while reinforcing the structure.
 Because yea..I TOTALLY understand construction drawings now…